Differentially Private Spectral Graph Clustering: Balancing Privacy, Accuracy, and Efficiency: Experimental Results

 \subsection{Stochastic Block Model}

 We first consider an undirected stochastic block model (SBM) with $k=3$ communities, each of size $200$.
 Edges are sampled independently with probability $p=0.5$ between nodes in the same community and $q=0.1$ between nodes in different communities.
 Figure~\ref{fig:sbm3} shows the error rate vs.\ the privacy leakage $\varepsilon$ for the three different methods.
 We see that, due to the shuffling amplification, the graph perturbation method gives the best privacy-utility trade-off.
-The methods are also ordered according to their computational cost, with the most computationally heavy method giving the \textit{best} privacy-utility at the expense of an additional failure probability $\delta$, and also according to the error rates given in Table~\ref{tab:mechanisms_summary}.
 We then consider a more challenging setting: $k=10$ communities, each of size $200$, with intra-community edge probability $p=0.4$ and cross-community probability $q=0.15$.
-In this more difficult case the performance of the noisy power method and the matrix projection method drop significantly while the graph perturbation method shows strong performance (Fig.~\ref{fig:sbm10}).
+In this more difficult case the performance of the noisy power method and the matrix projection method drop significantly while the graph perturbation method shows strong performance (Figure~\ref{fig:sbm10}).